 Homeowners in Waukesha County contact the plumbers at Austin Plumbing Company for immediate help.
 No water means you are having a problem with your submersible well pump.
 Or, the issue could be with the pressure tank.

 Well Pump Problem

 There are a couple of quick reasons you may find yourself with no water pressure in your Waukesha County home.
 The circuit breaker could be tripped causing no power to the well pump.
 There is also a possibility the pressure switch could be failed.
-Turn the circuit breaker on and off, back to on and see if your well pump turns back on.
+Flip the circuit breaker on and off, back to on and see if your well pump cycles back on.
 Observe the contacts on the pressure switch.
-The contacts on the pressure switch should be clean and free of dust build up.
+The contacts on the pressure switch should be clean and free of debris build up.
 Be careful there is 115 volts or 220 volts of electrical power supplying the pressure switch control.
 It is best to turn off all power when working on the well system even if you’re observing from a close distance.
 Always turn off the power to the pressure switch before removing the cover.

-Unfortunately, when a well pump decides to quit working often times there are no fore warnings signs.
+Unfortunately, when a water pump decides to quit working often times there are no fore warnings signs.
 Did you know that the average life of a submersible well pump is ten years?
-However, we have replaced many well pumps that have been in operation over 20 years.
+However, we have replaced many well pumps that have been in operation over twenty years.
 Residence of Waukesha County have found the product life can vary depending upon the quality of the water in the well.
 When water has high iron and sulfur content, well pumps do not last as long.

 There are several major brands of submersible water pumps.
 A few common brands include Red Jacket Pump, Franklin Electric Pump and Myers Pump.
 This list is not a complete list but is a good sampling of the major brands found in the Waukesha County area we serve.
 Most well pumps manufactured today have a Franklin Electric motor.
 If you are experiencing any water pump problems or pressure problems please contact Austin Plumbing Company or call your Smell Good Plumber at 262-367-3808.